 - 1. To be eligible for readmission to the nursing program, students seeking readmission must meet with the ADN program director at the earliest possible date after the end of the semester in which the student withdrew or failed and prior to the start of the next semester, to discuss the readmission process and policies. - 2.
 Readmission to the nursing program is based on the decision of the Readmission Committee and seat availability.
 Readmission is not guaranteed to any student. - 3.
 A minimum cumulative GPA of 2.70 from Kent State University is required for readmission. - 4.
 Students applying for readmission to the nursing program must put that formal request in writing to the ADN Program Director.
 The deadline for requesting readmission are as follows: July 1 for fall semester, December 1 for spring semester except at the Ashtabula campus the deadline is December 31 and April 1 for summer semester. - 5.
 Students must submit a detailed plan for academic success.
 The plan must address, in detail, why the student was not successful during the previous attempt, and how the student intends to be successful if readmitted to the nursing program.
 The student must sign the plan and it will become a contract that the student will follow throughout the remainder of the nursing program. - 6.
 Readmitted students who have been out of the program more than one semester must follow the Nursing Clinical Requirements Policy for readmitted students. - 7.
-Readmitted students may be required to attend specified nursing classes and/or demonstrate satisfactory performance of previously learned skills.
-The deadline for completing these skills if required are as follows: July 1 for fall semester, December 1 for spring semester, and April 1 for summer semester. - 8.
+Readmitted students who have been out of the program more than one semester will be required to demonstrate satisfactory performance of previously learned skills.
+The students will have three attempts to demonstrate competency to be eligible for readmission.
+The deadline for completing these skills as required are as follows: July 1 for fall semester, December 1 for spring semester and April 1 for summer semester. - 8.
 Students in the "withdrawn" or "failed" category may reapply for readmission to the nursing program one time only. - 9.
 Any student who fails to meet the nursing program progression requirements a second time will not be permitted to continue in the ADN program and will not be eligible to begin another NRST course or be eligible for readmission. - 10.
 Readmitted students are responsible for following the Kent State University Associate Degree Nursing Student Handbook in effect at the time of readmission and changing to the current catalog year.